-Let your kids work this secret code.
-As they do, they’ll learn some important things about John, Jesus’ follower and friend.
+John was an eyewitness to the life and ministry of Jesus Christ.
+John was known as “the beloved disciple,” indicating his closeness to the Master.
+As your kids work this secret code, they’ll learn some important things about John, Jesus’ follower and friend.

 Coded Word Bible Activities for Children

 A coded word puzzle is one in which symbols, often numbers, are used to represent letters.
 A key is provided, and working the puzzle involves replacing the symbols with appropriate letters to determine the words or the message the symbols represent.
 Kids have great fun working these puzzles!
 Select an activity by clicking the appropriate title.

 Let your kids “crack the code” in this secret code Bible activity.
 They’ll learn some of the elements involved in Jesus’ washing His disciples’ feet—and they’ll discover a phrase that encourages them to imitate Jesus in serving others.

 Give your kids a chance to crack the code!
 As they do, they’ll learn about the conversation between Nicodemus and Jesus—and be reminded of the most important truth they’ll ever hear.